CleverTap/clevertap-flutter/README.md

   import clevertap_plugin
   ```

-  + 2.2 In your AppDelegate, `didFinishLaunchingWithOptions:` notify the CleverTap Flutter SDK of application launch
+  + 2.2 In your `didFinishLaunchingWithOptions:` method notify the CleverTap Flutter SDK of application launch

   ###### Objective-C
   ```objc